jonas-la/exam-3-2a/README.md

 Use a method similar to **part b** to find which key is used to sign the message`rev.txt`.

 ## PyCryptodome
 We need pycryptodome to run this program.
-To install pycryptodome in Python 3, type:
+If not installed, to install pycryptodome in Python 3, type:
 ```
 make install
 ```